LiangZhao13/Maritime-knowledge-extraction-and-ship-maneuvering-test/README.md

 # Maritime-knowledge-extraction-and-ship-maneuvering-test
 This is the official code to reproduce the results of our paper:
 > *Zhao, L., Xu, M., Liu, L., Bai, Y., Zhang, M., Yan, R., 2025.
 Intelligent Shipping: Integrating Autonomous Maneuvering and Maritime Knowledge in the Singapore-Rotterdam Corridor.
-Communications Engineering, 4, p.7.*
+Communications Engineering, 4, (In press)*